In this KB

 - Explanation of what to look for in the graph data

-In this tutorial, we will show you when you need to scale up your Cloudways server.
+In this guide, we will show you when you need to scale up your Cloudways server.

 Step 1: Go to Server Management

 Log into the Cloudways Platform with your credentials.
 Click on Servers in the top menu bar.
 Then, click on your target server from the list.

 Step 2: Metrics to Watch